All Conditions & Treatments

 Similar issues arise for the treating therapist, who may now need to reevaluate the patient’s treatment plan and confront the crisis of identity that develops.

-There are more than 50 million Americans living with an autoimmune disease (a condition in which one’s immune system attacks healthy tissue), and 75% are women, according to the American Autoimmune Related Diseases Association.
+There are between 25 and 31 million Americans living with an autoimmune disease (a condition in which one’s immune system attacks healthy tissue), and approximately 80% of those are women, according to the Global Autoimmune Institute and the National Institutes of Health’s Office of Research on Women’s Health.
 Some of the more than 100 identified autoimmune diseases include myositis, lupus, rheumatoid arthritis, and Crohn’s disease.

 These diseases are chronic (there is no cure), and the effectiveness of treatment is unpredictable.
 Though drug-induced remission may slow the progression of the disease, there may be mild to serious side effects.